qial/earthbound/glitchless.md

 Run all the way to the end of the path.

-When you reach the Sea of Eden, equip the Magicant bat and Sea pendant.
+Sea of Eden, equip the Magicant bat and Sea pendant.

 Wait for the first Kraken to get far enough down and to the right that you can slip by it.